hecerinc/Notes-On/finanzas/chap6.md

 - If you're not a big spender and don't build up big balances on your credit card (below $400/500 USD), then _avoid_ cards with annual fees and get one with as _low_ a rate of interest as possible. (e.g. college students)
 - If you _do_ carry big balances (upwards of $1,000), then you'll probably be better off _paying an annual fee_ (even a relatively high one) to keep the rate of interest on the card as low as possible.
 - When getting a loan, lenders look at the _total amount_ of credit you have available as well as the outstanding balances on your credit cards.
 If you have a lot of unused credit capacity, it may be harder to get a loan because lender concerns that you could become overextended.
-- **Two cads is the most that financial advisors suggest you carry**
+- **Two cards is the most that financial advisors suggest you carry**

 ![Should you switch cards](img/switch_cards.png)